-Figure 8-223 CPU ACL Window
+Figure 8-23 CPU ACL Window

 Parameter Description Filter Map Name Enter the CPU ACL filter map name here.
 This name can be up to 32 characters long.
+Refer to Access Control List > ACL VLAN Access Map .

 Click the Find button to locate a specific entry based on the information entered.